aadiltajani/Image-ScreenShot-Editor/README.md

 A program which lets you edit image contents

+Remember- It uses OCR so it might give unexpected symbols when it doesn't recognises the text

 # How To Run:

   - After dealing with the dependencies, put the images you want to edit or convert in the Images folder.